 Next, identify any resources that will be necessary to implement the changes the group has selected.
-The event's executive sponsor should get an update and help secure the necessary resources to move forward.
+Finally, the event's executive sponsor should get an update and help secure the support needed to move forward.

 Item 3: Implement improvements

-The team has decided what changes to implement and secured the necessary resources, so now it's time to get moving.
+Once the team has decided what changes to implement and secured the necessary resources, it's time to get moving.
 The changes are introduced to the involved parties and put into place.
 If this can't happen during the timeframe of a Kaizen event, it is best to choose a different improvement technique for that process or problem.

 Item 4: Measure results and develop new Standard Work

-After the improvements are in place, there should be time to observe and possibly refine them before the process changes are considered final.
-The measurements that you defined in the charter should be measured to evaluate whether improvement has been achieved.
+After the improvements are implemented, there should be time to observe and possibly refine them before the process changes are considered final.
+The metrics you defined in the charter should be measured to evaluate whether improvement has been achieved.
 After you are satisfied with the new process, a new Standard Work document should be created.

-Socializing the change means training operators on the new Standard Work and sharing the results with leaders and the rest of the organization.
-Lessons learned should be documented in your organization's repository of knowledge for improvement so that the next event is even better.
+Operationalizing the change means training process operators on the new Standard Work and sharing the results with leaders and the rest of the organization.
+In addition, lessons learned should be documented in your organization's knowledge repository for improvement so that the next event is even better.

 When to use a Kaizen event?

-One of the questions people who are new to the approach often ask is, "Should I do daily Kaizen or Kaizen events?"
+The most common question we get after, "What is a Kaizen event," is, "Should I do daily Kaizen or Kaizen events?"
 The answer is, "Yes."
-Daily Kaizen is required to tackle small problems before they become big ones and sustain improvements that have been implemented.
+Daily improvement is required to tackle minor problems before they become big ones and sustain improvements that have been implemented.

 However, some problems require a more drastic approach.
 Kaizen events involve a significant investment of human capital, so they aren't always the right tool for the job.
 But here are some situations where rapid improvement is the perfect fit.

-There is an urgent problem that needs to be addressed right away.
+There is a significant problem that needs to be addressed right away.

-Hopefully, you don't have too many of these, but the organization may be faced with a problem so concerning that an all-hands-on-deck response is required once in a while.
-Perhaps there is a spike in defects, an unexplained increase in customer complaints, a failed inspection, or some other issue that puts the organization at risk.
+Hopefully, you don't have too many of these, but the organization may be faced with a problem so concerning and urgent that an all-hands-on-deck response is required once in a while.
+For example, perhaps there is a spike in defects, an unexplained increase in customer complaints, a failed inspection, or another issue that puts the organization at risk.
 A Kaizen event is a reasonable response in these situations.